 As we mentioned, most marketing agencies take the approach of throwing spaghetti at the wall to see what sticks.
 With us, we root everything in strategy and research, but that’s not to say that it is 100% foolproof, either.
 There is an element of trying things to see what is successful or not, and nothing can 100% predict what will work or not work until it is tested.
 This even includes your target audience.

+Are your ad campaigns generating leads?
+Are they driving sales?
+With Testing Your Ad Campaigns, we can get detailed insights into which ads are performing better and why.
 Once your Blended Marketing Campaign has begun, and your cost-per-conversion is high, we will assess to see what is not working.
 For example, if you are getting a ton of views but no click-through, it is likely that we need to change the call-to-action.
 However, it is also likely that we will need to change the offer.
 Furthermore, it is also likely that we need to adjust the audience to be larger or smaller.
 Which is it?
 We find out during the testing phase until we get our desired cost-per-conversion.